-Have you ever stopped thinking, what really makes you happy?
+Have you ever considered, what really makes you happy?

-As an infant it’s usually attention, a smile, a hug or a kiss.
-Once you get a bit older you take those things from childhood for granted.
+As a kid, it is usually attention, a smile, a hug or a kiss you need.
+Once you get a bit older, you take those things from childhood for granted.
 And your happiness depends on a new gadget, a toy or a game.
 So as you get older your happiness is a result of a material thing: The best brand in clothes, the biggest car, and the best house.

-A child would enjoy to absorb his parents wisdom every chance he gets?
-Grand children that respect their grandparents?
-I think people would be honestly happy!
-One will be able to connect to his inner side; his most true feelings and use his good sense to handle his life better.
-Material things can break, disappear or get out of fashion, they are temporal.
-But relationships, feelings and understanding is for life and a good commitment definitely leads to happiness.
+Would a child enjoy absorbing his parent’s wisdom every chance he gets?
+Are grandchildren respecting their grandparents?
+If so, I think people would be honestly happy!
+One will be able to connect to their inner-self, and have real feelings while using good sense to handle life better.
+Material things can break, disappear or get out of fashion; they are temporal.
+But relationships, feelings, and understanding are for life, and a real commitment leads to happiness.